zio/zio-quill/README.md

 ===========

 - @fwbrasil
-- @godenji
 - @gustavoamigo
 - @jilen
+- @mxl

+Former maintainers:

+- @godenji
 - @lvicentesanchez
-- @mxl

-You can notify all maintainers using the handle `@getquill/maintainers`.
+You can notify all current maintainers using the handle `@getquill/maintainers`.

 Acknowledgments
 ===============